Margaret Hart Ferraro: Trial for indecency

 Hart, Brawner, McCormick, and three other chorus girls were arraigned in West Side Court but were freed by Magistrate Guy Van Amringe, who presided in Commercial Frauds Court, on May 7, 1935.
 Keller was detained in bail fixed at $500, as was Goodman, pending a trial date.
-Along with them, Van Amringe ordered detained Edward Rowland, assistant manager of the Gaiety Theatre, New York, 1539 Broadway (Manhattan).
+Along with them, Van Amringe ordered detained Edward Rowland, assistant manager of the Gaiety Theatre, 1539 Broadway (Manhattan).

 Burlesque banished

 Hart's arrest coincided with a 1935 citizen's groups campaign in New York City, calling for action against burlesque.
 Paul Moss, license commissioner, hoped to revoke Minsky's license.
 He was unsuccessful when the New York State Court of Appeals ruled he needed a conviction to revoke the club's license.
 Finally, in April 1937, one of Minsky's dancers was observed performing without a G-string.
 Moss then acted to shut down Minsky's and its rivals.
 Following several appeals the Minskys and their burlesque competitors were allowed to reopen, but only if they did not allow strippers to perform.
 The businesses went along with this, hoping that burlesque might return following the November 1937 election.
 However, reformist mayor Fiorello LaGuardia, was returned to office, and the Minskys and their rivals were closed again.

 In 1942 Isidore Herk and the Shubert brothers co-produced a Broadway show called Wine, Women and Song, starring Jimmy Savo and Margie Hart.

 The show was advertised as a combination of vaudeville, burlesque and Broadway revue, and ran for seven weeks.

 The revue included striptease, which shocked some of the audiences.

 Wine, Women and Song was closed by court order in December 1942.